 We often assume that if the failure of love was not gross and unconscionable that we have nothing to complain about.
 But our hearts are very sensitive instruments of the soul.
 We should be careful about judging too quickly whether the insult to our dignity was severe enough to have impacted us so deeply.
 Perhaps we heard our parents say to us, when we were crying, “Straighten up, or I’ll give you something to complain about!”
 We learn to simply endure our suffering, when the human thing to do is to grieve.

-When we consider the human imperative and opportunity to love one another objectively, we wonder why it seems to difficult.
+When we consider the human imperative and opportunity to love one another we wonder why it is so difficult.
 It’s what we all want, more than anything.
 We’re hardwired for it, and yet we’re all suffering from failures of love.
 The truth is that the roots of this failure reach back thousands of years.
 Each of us who are born into the 20th and 21st century inherit the evolutionary history of an entire universe, both good and bad.
 This includes the human history of violence.
 It is not a pleasant history, and there are many theories, beyond the scope of this post, about its origin (from the advent of agriculture, the rise of patriarchy, and the denigration of the feminine—all related in my opinion).
 There is a social history of war, pillage and rape, sexual abuse, and physical violence in society at large—that is reflected in families—that is part of that evolutionary inheritance.
 While the doctrine of the fall, in the Christian lineage, is usually distorted, it does accurately reflect (not that something is inherently wrong with us) but that we are born into, and therefore affected by, this history of violence.

 It is not an exaggeration to say that when we begin to open to our own grief, we are also opening our hearts to this cultural history.
 When we open to our own grief we begin to open our eyes to the impact of this history all around us—in our families, in the guy sipping coffee next to us at the cafe, in the woman who is treating her dog so miserably, in video clips of the refugee crisis in Syria.
 The impact is all around us, in the way we tacitly assume and capitulate to the way things are structured in our social, political, economic, food, and security systems.
 We awaken to the truth that we truly do live in the Matrix, that we are following a program not of our making.
 We begin to believe that the goal of life is simply to achieve sufficient financial security to buffer us against the harsh reality others are facing.